(214) 390-7947 (Overseas Callers)

 01273 93 0514 (UK ), (02) 8006 6640 (Australia)

 Are you an elephant lover who feels called to help these gentle giants?
-Would you like to travel to Sri Lanka to work hands-on with IFRE’s amazing elephant sanctuary volunteer program?
+Would you like to travel to work hands-on with IFRE’s amazing elephant sanctuary volunteer program in Sri Lanka?

-Sadly, the elephants of Sri Lanka suffer daily through human encroachment on their habitats and exploitation. and hundreds more are pushed further and further as industry and deforestation steals away their home.
+Sadly, the elephants of Sri Lanka suffer daily from human encroachment on their habitats and exploitation.
+Hundreds more are pushed further and further as industry and deforestation steal away their home.

 IFRE partners with a local elephant center that has cared for more than 80 elephants since its inception.
-Today it is the home of six elephants ranging in age from 25 to 60 years temporarily or permanently residing at the center.
+Today, it is home to ten elephants ranging in age from 25 to 60 years, temporarily or permanently residing at the center.
 By joining the important work done here, you will provide important care and nurturing to these traumatized animals and help their chances of survival as a species.

 Take a minute to complete the form and we will be in touch.